hashicorp/consul/website/source/docs/guides/kubernetes-production-deploy.md

 can set this to false.
 Setting the 'aclBindingRuleSelector` parameter to `serviceaccount.name!=default` ensures that new services do not all receive the same token if you are only using a default service account.
-This setting is only necessary if you have enabled ACLs in the server section.
+This setting is only necessary if you have enabled ACLs in the global section.

 Read more about the [Connect Inject parameters](https://www.consul.io/docs/platform/k8s/helm.html#v-connectinject).